Senators concerned about competition if T-Mobile’s deal for Sprint goes through

 T-Mobile CEO John Legere told the Senate committee that the acquisition would lower prices and give the combined company a leg up in the race to deliver 5G.

-“We’ll make sure America wins the global 5G race,” Legere said at the hearing.
+“We’ll make sure America wins the global 5G race,” Legere said.